Are you thinking of becoming a writer, but don’t know how to get started?

 At Barefoot Writer, we’re committed to showing you how to get started as a writer and how to create your version of the writer’s life.

-On this page, we’re going to break down why writing is such a great way to earn a living, the best opportunities available today, and four simple steps to get started on the path to a well-paid writing career.
+On this page, we’re going to break down seven simple steps to get started on the path to a well-paid writing career.

 Let’s dive in…

 - Step 1: Know Where the Money Is

 - Step 2: Find Out the Best Writing Opportunity for You

 - Step 3: Learn the Simple Secrets Behind Writing Great Copy

 - Step 4: Get to Where You’re in Demand and Paid Well to Write